 The battle for every digital customer hasn’t been so fierce as it is now.
 Owners of webshops spend big bucks on paid advertising and SEO every day to gain people’s attention and try to push them through sales funnel.
 However, no matter how hard you try, these actions won’t result in a reasonable return on investment if the basics are being overlooked.

 Nowadays, basics start with the website speed.
 As of 2018, it became an official Google ranking factor.
 But it doesn’t only affect robots crawling the internet, but also the real users looking for places to spend their money.

 How does website speed affect conversions?

-Who likes waiting in the long queue, even in the favourite supermarket?
+Who likes waiting in a long queue, even in your favourite supermarket?

 Just looking at people standing impatiently may be a sufficient reason to leave without buying anything.
 The very same thing happens in online shopping – if your Shopify website loads slower than it should, the potential buyers will tend to leave.

-And don’t take my word for it – check research-based numbers below.
+And don’t take my word for it – check the research-based numbers below.

 Take the bounce rate now.
 Bounce rate is a percentage of visitors who opened a single page on a particular website and then exited it, without taking any further action.
 The reasons behind this may be different, but the page load time is definitely among them.

 Hungry for more statistics?
 Google gladly helps with that.
 According to their Industry Benchmarks for Mobile Page Speed, 53% of users will leave if it takes more than 3 seconds for a website to load on mobile devices.
 That’s a problem concerning webshops even more.